networkandcode/networkandcode.github.io/_posts/python/2020-06-28-python-classes-and-instances.md

 ---
-title: python > classes and instances
+title: "python > classes and instances"
-categories: python
+categories: "python"
-...
+---

 We are going to see some object oriented programming here.
 Its nice to have fundamental understanding of Python functions or methods, datatypes for better understanding of this post.